Back to all

 While the former means that one single organisation is responsible for EuroVelo route management and promotion, the upgrade is a significant step forward as a consortium of organisations will now take over the coordination.
 The application to become a National EuroVelo Coordination Centre was presented to the general assembly and voted on.

 In Germany, ADFC and BALM – the Federal Office for Logistics and Mobility, which manages the German cycle route network – presented an excellent joint application to form a National EuroVelo Coordination Centre.
 Michael Maier (ADFC) and Jacqueline Lacroix (BALM) introduced their plans to the assembly.
+Read more about the partnership on the ADFC website.

 In the case of Italy, it was Alessandra Tormene of FIAB who presented their proposal to step up the coordination of EuroVelo in Italy, involving regions and/or provinces and possibly other stakeholders in a new ambitious structure – led by FIAB – that will see the light in the upcoming months and will certainly be beneficial for the development of cycling tourism in Italy.
+Read more about the announcement on the FIAB website.

 Danish Cycling Tourism: about EuroVelo in Denmark